dbxone/dbxchain/docs/Blockchain-Objects.md

 Accounts
 --------
-The BitShares blockchain users are requires to register each account with a unique username and a public key on the blockchain.
+The DBXChain blockchain users are requires to register each account with a unique username and a public key on the blockchain.
 The blockchain assigns an incremental user *id* and offers to resolve the name-to-id pair.
 For instance `1.2.15`